ElektraInitiative/PermaplanT/doc/tests/README.md

 - All automated tests must be executed by CI.
 - Integration tests must be executed by the CI pipeline on every push to PR and every merge to master.
 - Test metrics, such as test coverage and test execution time, must be tracked in the pipeline.
-- System and User acceptance tests must be performed before every release.
+- System tests and User acceptance tests must be performed before every release.
-- Manual tests will be documented under `doc/tests/protocols`.
+- Manual tests will be documented under `doc/tests/protocols` and errors must be categorized by level and priority.

 ## Test Automation